 (-5-) The agreement must include provision for annual renewal, unless terminated under the provisions of item (-c-).

-(-c-) If an education provider who has entered into an agreement becomes defunct or elects to withdraw from the agreement and provision of services at the location, as provided for in item (-b-)(-3-) of this subclause, the Owner must notify the Texas Commissioner of Education at least 30 days prior to ending the agreement to seek out any other eligible parties listed in (-b-)(-1-) above.
+(-c-) If an education provider who has entered into an agreement becomes defunct or elects to withdraw from the agreement and provision of services at the location, as provided for in subitem (-b-)(-3-) of this subclause, the Owner must notify the Texas Commissioner of Education at least 30 days prior to ending the agreement to seek out any other eligible parties listed in subitem (-b-)(-1-) of this subclause above.
 If another interested open-enrollment charter school or school district is identified by the Texas Commissioner of Education or the Owner, the Owner must enter into a subsequent agreement with the interested open-enrollment charter school or school district and continue to offer HQ Pre-K services.
 If another interested provider cannot be identified, and the withdrawing provider certifies to the Department that their reason for ending the agreement is not due to actions of the Owner, the Owner will not be considered to be in violation of its commitment to the Department.
 If the Owner is not able to find a provider, they must notify the Commissioner annually of the availability of the space.

 (II) Multifunctional learning and care center(s) or conference room(s) with the appropriate furnishings to deliver the Resident Supportive Services pertaining to classes or care for children and selected by the Development Owner.
 The room(s) devoted to meeting this requirement must equal 15 square feet times the total number of Units, but need not exceed 2,000 square feet in total.
-It must be separate from any other community space but may include a full kitchen.
+This space must be separate from any other community space but may include a full kitchen.
 The room(s) must include storage space, such as closets and/or cabinetry (4 points);

 (III) Multifunctional learning and care center(s) or conference room(s) with the appropriate furnishings to deliver the Resident Supportive Services pertaining to classes or care for adults and selected by the Development Owner.
 The room(s) devoted to meeting this requirement must equal 10 square feet times the total number of Units, but need not exceed 1,000 square feet in total.
-It must be separate from any other community space but may include a full kitchen.
+This space must be separate from any other community space but may include a full kitchen.
 The room(s) must include storage space, such as closets and/or cabinetry (2 points);

 (IV) Service provider office in addition to leasing offices (1 point);